By:

 12. The Rhine Route, Switzerland

 The Rhine Route, or EuroVelo 15, is a 1,320km journey that traces the Rhine River from its source in the Swiss Alps all the way to its outlet in the North Sea in the Netherlands.
-The route winds through vineyards, charming medieval towns, and the heart of Europe’s industrial and political centers.
+The route winds through vineyards, medieval towns, and some of Europe’s industrial and political centers.
 Highlights include the majestic Swiss landscapes, the stunning Upper Middle Rhine Valley, and the culturally rich cities of Strasbourg, Basel, and Rotterdam.

 13. The Friendship Highway, Tibet to Nepal